rontieu/Home-Page/README.md

 # Home Page

-A [light weight homepage](https://my-small-home-page.herokuapp.com/) that I set as a default webpage in my personal browser.
+A [light weight homepage](https://my-small-home-page.herokuapp.com/) that can be set as the default webpage in the browser.

 Currently uses the DuckDuckGo search engine and includes the following links:
 - Email